At a glance

 There are three types of retinal detachment including:

-- Rhegmatogenous retinal detachment (RRD) occurs when there is a tear in the retina which leads to vitreous humor seeping through the tear and behind the retina, separating it from the underlying retinal pigment epithelium.
+- Rhegmatogenous retinal detachment (RRD) occurs when there is a tear in the retina which leads to vitreous humour seeping through the tear and behind the retina, separating it from the underlying retinal pigment epithelium.

 - Exudative (serous) retinal detachment is due to a build-up of fluid between the photosensitive layer and the retinal pigment epithelium.
 The most common causes of exudative retinal detachment are inflammatory conditions.